Daniel-Lachner-Piza/EEG_Characterizer_HFO/tests/README.md

 # Unit Tests for EEG Characterizer HFO Detection

-This directory contains comprehensive unit tests for the EEG Characterizer HFO Detection system, covering all methods called directly or indirectly by `run_eeg_hfo_characterize_detect.py`.
+This directory contains unit tests for the EEG characterization and subsequent HFO detection

 ## Test Structure